Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Mired in a sea of little demons, once must identify, confront, and overcome their generative source.

-Once the spirit corrupting our religious and political institutions manifested itself, attacked us, and left us for dead...
+Once the spirit corrupting our religious, political, and corporate institutions manifested itself, attacked us, and left us for dead...

 ...it was clearly time to Rise and go to War.

-After all, this is purpose here on Earth, known since waking consciousness.
+After all, this is our purpose here on Earth, known since waking consciousness.

-If ever I have to look down and see my daughter suffering under the Tyranny and Oppression of The Dragon, I want to make damn sure I died trying to slay it, and wasn't cowering ashamed in some Dark corner of The Village.
+If ever I have to look down and see my daughter suffering under the Tyranny and Oppression of The Dragon and The Giants, I want to make damn sure I died trying to slay them, and wasn't cowering ashamed in some Dark corner of The Village.

 I am heading out Beyond The Boundary to go confront and overcome The Dragon in its lair, liberate the captives it holds, and release the Treasure it guards, which is the Collective Inheritance of humanity.